 - Learn how to market your used furniture to make the most money

 Safety Rules for Selling Furniture Online

 When I told a friend I did this, his reaction was surprising.
-He said “you’re going to get yourself killed doing that”.
+He said, “you’re going to get yourself killed doing that”.
 This could happen I suppose, but someone could kill you walking down the street.
 I feel like sometimes one example of someone being harmed during an exchange grabs the headlines and scares people out of attempting to sell things, rather than throw them away.

 However, there are ways to take precautions before you try to start selling your used things online IF you are meeting the buyer in person.
 These tips don’t apply if you are shipping things to people.

 3.)
-Lie – If option one and two are not possible, be sure to mention to the buyer via email or text that you have to wait until a time when your husband/wife is home (even if you aren’t married).
+Lie – If options one and two are not possible, be sure to mention to the interested buyer via email or text that you have to wait until a time when your husband/wife is home (even if you aren’t married).
 Chances are if someone is planning to kill you instead of buying your chair, they will back out if it’s clear that you are not going to be home alone.